Scheduling (computing): Choosing a scheduling algorithm

 When designing an operating system, a programmer must consider which scheduling algorithm will perform best for the use the system is going to see.
 There is no universal best scheduling algorithm, and many operating systems use extended or combinations of the scheduling algorithms above.

-For example, Windows NT/XP/Vista uses a multilevel feedback queue, a combination of fixed-priority preemptive scheduling, round-robin, and first in, first out algorithms.
-In this system, threads can dynamically increase or decrease in priority depending on if it has been serviced already, or if it has been waiting extensively.
+For example, Windows NT/XP/Vista uses a multilevel feedback queue, a combination of fixed-priority preemptive scheduling, round-robin, and first-in, first-out algorithms.
+In this system, threads can dynamically increase or decrease in priority depending on if it has been serviced already or if it has been waiting extensively.
 Every priority level is represented by its own queue, with round-robin scheduling among the high-priority threads and FIFO among the lower-priority ones.
 In this sense, response time is short for most threads, and short but critical system threads get completed very quickly.
 Since threads can only use one time unit of the round-robin in the highest-priority queue, starvation can be a problem for longer high-priority threads.

 Operating system process scheduler implementations

-The algorithm used may be as simple as round-robin in which each process is given equal time (for instance 1 ms, usually between 1 ms and 100 ms) in a cycling list.
+The algorithm used may be as simple as round-robin in which each process is given equal time (for instance, 1 ms, usually between 1 ms and 100 ms) in a cycling list.
 So, process A executes for 1 ms, then process B, then process C, then back to process A.

 More advanced algorithms take into account process priority, or the importance of the process.
-This allows some processes to use more time than other processes.
+This allows some processes to use more time than others.
 The kernel always uses whatever resources it needs to ensure proper functioning of the system, and so can be said to have infinite priority.
 In SMP systems, processor affinity is considered to increase overall system performance, even if it may cause a process itself to run more slowly.
 This generally improves performance by reducing cache thrashing.